bgn-dev/SquaRemember/README.md

 ## Round

-- Each round can flash 1 to 5 squares
+- Each round can light up 1 to 5 squares
-- The flash time of the square will be reduced every round
+- Squares light up for shorter periods each round

 ## License